These simple oatmeal protein pancakes for one are high in natural protein (almost 12 grams!) and easily customized to fit different tastes.

 - 1 large egg

-- Let the batter sit for a few minutes while you heat a non-stick skillet.
+- Let the batter sit for a few minutes while you heat a non-stick skillet over medium heat.

 - Add a little butter or coconut oil to the skillet and let it melt and start to bubble.